openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/multi_select.rst

 You can configure a multi-select problem to award partial credit to learners who submit an answer that is partly correct.

-For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem<awarding partial credit for a problem>`.
+For an overview of partial credit in problems, see :doc:`../8_course_components/Section_partial_credit`.

 .. only:: Partners